ReactiveX/RxSwift/CONTRIBUTING.md

 So what does this mean in practice:

-* If you notice a bug in **documentation** only, that could be considered non risky hotfix, so please make a PR to **master** branch
-* If you notice a bug in **source code** please make a PR to **develop** branch because otherwise it could get a lot worse :) If needed, hotfix will be created from commit with the fix and applied to master branch after the PR has been merged into develop and tested.
-* If you want to make a small contribution (dozen lines of code) that is not a bug fix please make a pull request to **develop** branch.
+* Please target your PR to **develop** branch
-* If you want to make a big contribution to the project, please [discuss it](mailto:krunoslav.zaher@gmail.com?subject=[RxSwift] I have an idea) first with me so we can make sure project is going in the right direction.
-All pull requests with **source code** contributions should be targeted to **develop** branch.
+* If you want to make a bigger contribution to the project, please [open an issue first](https://github.com/ReactiveX/RxSwift/issues/new) so we can plan that work, discuss the architecture and brainstorm around that idea first.

 ## Developer's Certificate of Origin 1.1